 - Airport security (but not immigration): Both times I’ve arrived into the country there hasn’t been obvious gender segregation; everyone just piles into the same free-for-all queues.
 When I went to Riyadh in 2016 women were pulled out of the queue as one of the first ‘groups’ to go through immigration, but this didn’t happen when I arrived in Jeddah this year.
 So that kind of thing is pretty ad-hoc and one of those go-with-the-flow situations rather than a written rule.
 Airport security on the other hand is always split into a male and a female side, so check the signs as you head through the airport.

 - Restaurants: Most restaurants will still have a male-only area and a family area.
 As a woman, you’re looking for the family area.
 They will typically have different entrances and the male-only section may be labelled ‘singles’.
 Yes, you may be alone but attempt to walk through that door and you’ll quickly find out that you’re not supposed to be there!
 It’s not a problem though, you’ll just be told to go in the other entrance.
-I was hosting an event in a restaurant in Riyadh where the entrances weren’t clearly marked and one of the staff members indicated I wasn’t supposed to go in the male entrance.
+I was hosting an event at the wonderful Najd Village restaurant in Riyadh where the entrances weren’t clearly marked and one of the staff members indicated I wasn’t supposed to go in the male entrance.
 Shortly afterwards, the manager offered to give me a tour of the restaurant while I was checking the arrangements and he finished the tour at the male entrance anyway.
 So it’s not exactly a serious offence and the rules can be bent!

 - The hotel gym/pool: Possibly the most irritating of all the times you’ll see gender segregation (for me, anyway!).
 Unless you’re in a women-only hotel, you can forget the hotel pool.
 You can definitely go and sit by it if it’s outdoors, but usually only men are allowed to swim… which makes sense as the dress code is still very strict for women.
-This usually also applies to the gym, but I was so excited when I checked into the Movenpick in Riyadh because they had a gym for women!
+This usually also applies to the gym, but I was so excited when I checked into the Movenpick in Riyadh (now the Voco Riyadh) because they had a gym for women!
 I just had to ask for the key at the front desk and I had access to what was actually a pretty decent gym.
 Bear in mind that not all hotels have this so it’s worth checking if you want to go to the gym.
 I had also taken my yoga mat with me so I could do exercise in my room, which also worked well.

 This section is actually applicable to anyone, not just women but I thought it’d be useful to include.
 Let’s start with the basics: avoid tap water where possible.
-I tend to err on the side of caution here because I’m terrified of catching any bugs or gettign an upset stomach, especially when I have to work.
+I tend to err on the side of caution here because I’m terrified of catching any bugs or getting an upset stomach, especially when I have to work.
 I usually also brush my teeth with bottled water too.
 In terms of actual food, expect to either eat a lot of Middle Eastern food involving various combinations of meat and rice or American food.
 You’ll find loads of American brands in all of the major cities in Saudi Arabia so if you don’t fancy trying the local cuisine you can opt for burgers and pasta instead.
 Where you’d typically find pork products such as bacon, there’ll usually be a beef substitute.
 Yes, that’s right, beef bacon… I tend to pass personally.
 The final point to note on this topic is pretty well-known: alcohol isn’t available to purchase in restaurants or hotels, so get ready for that detox!

 There are a few other things that I think could be helpful for when you travel to Saudi: